 1. Birmingham Museum And Art Gallery

-Birmingham Museums Trust runs the Birmingham Museum and Art Gallery.
-The largest museum is famous for its unique collection and artworks and is one of Birmingham’s best places to visit.
+The Birmingham Museum and Art Gallery is one of the largest museums and is famous for its unique collection and artworks.
+It is one of Birmingham’s best places to visit.

 1.1.
 Location